 Not to Be Missed

 The Alcazar is one of the most visited monuments in Seville, and as such there are often queues to get in, especially in peak season.
-If you'd like to skip the queues and gain a deep insight into the palace, we recommend taking a guided tour, or you could even take a guided tour of the Alcazar, Cathedral and the Giralda.
+If you'd like to skip the queues and gain a deep insight into the palace, we recommend taking a guided tour of the Alcazar, Cathedral and the Giralda.

 From October to March: